battery-lcf/batteryarchive-agent/README.md

 1. Redash interface at http://your_server_ip
 2. JSON API endpoint at http://your_server_ip:4000
+3. The AP definitions at http://your_server_ip:1080
-3. A new folder on your computer named batteryarchive-agent
+4. A new folder on your computer named batteryarchive-agent

 To get a description of the API, look at the YAML file in api/api.yaml